23 February 2010

 Ex ZK-NEW - Eurocity Express Dash 7 G-BNDC is pushed out of the Air New Zealand paint hangar at Christchurch on 28 January 1987 being readied for departure to the UK

-Ansett New Zealand branding on the timetable effective 1 February 1987 with Ansett Newmans branding on the Dash 8s.
+Ansett New Zealand branding on the timetable effective 1 February 1987 with the previous Newmans Air colours and titles on the Dash 8 which it never wore.

-On the 28th of January 1987 non-stop Dash 8 flights were introduced between Auckland and Christchurch.
+On the 1st of February 1987 non-stop Dash 8 flights were introduced between Auckland and Christchurch.
 The flights left Christchurch at 6.10 p.m. arriving in Auckland at 7.55 p.m. and left Auckland at 5.45 p.m. arriving in Christchurch at 7.35 p.m.
-Meanwhile the two Dash 7s were painted in the colours of Eurocity Express, British operator.
+The Press reported the first flights were full in both directions.

-On the 25th of July 1987 Ansett New Zealand began operating three Boeing 737-100 aircraft between Auckland, Wellington and Christchurch and this marked the end of Ansett Newmans and the Newmans Pegasus flying New Zealand skies.
+On the 25th of July 1987 Ansett New Zealand began operating three Boeing 737-100 aircraft between Auckland, Wellington and Christchurch.
+While Newmans Air had taken on Mount Cook Airlines, Ansett New Zealand was to take on Air New Zealand.
+This move marked the end of Ansett Newmans and the Newmans' Pegasus flying New Zealand skies.

 My ride back to Christchurch...
 Ansett Newmans' Dash 8 ZK-NEY at Rotorua on 25 March 1987.